Absynth-Vibe-Coding/Comfy-UI-Nodes/workflows/readme.md

 - Latest **ComfyUI**
 - Required custom nodes (check workflow load errors)
 - A GPU that doesn’t scream immediately (optional but recommended)
+- recommended: SageAttention 2.2 with Triton <- you dont know how to install it?
+Make a backup of your comfy first and then let it Claude Code do for you!

 If ComfyUI complains:
 > “Missing node XYZ”